NCAR/ccpp-framework/doc/constituents_overhaul.md

 `thermo_active` and `water_species` generalizes.

-**Limit**: does not change the registration model (still explicit-only in capgen-ng, still auto-clone in original capgen).
+**Limit**: does not change the registration model (still explicit-only in capgen, still auto-clone in original capgen).

 ### Proposal C — host-only registration